zoontek/wff/README.md

-WFF (Waiting For Flexbox) is the child of "old-school" grid systems and new semantic ones.
-It is designed to have the smallest footprint possible.
+## WFF (Waiting For Flexbox)
+The child of "old-school" grid systems and new semantic ones.
+Designed to have small footprint on large projects.

 ## Todo:
-- Write a complete documentation
+- Complete documentation
-- Create examples
+- More examples
-- Add debug background